 Never invalidate the emotional responses of others.
 Because the only knobs that are required in the emergency department are of the mechanical variety.

 Thanks – and remember that civility saves lives.

 * Names of patients and details of events have been changed for privacy reasons

 An afterword from Dr Clare Skinner

 I would like to acknowledge the hard work and care of my colleagues from the retrieval service, with whom the vast, vast majority of my interactions are professional and polite.
+I apologise for the hurt that telling this story has caused.
 It is difficult to tell an authentic story of workplace incivility, and one to which other health professionals can relate, without inadvertently painting someone as ‘the bad guy’.
 My point, in telling this story, was not to criticise the behaviour of the retrieval team, who, after many years of reflection on this very emotionally challenging shift, I have come to understand were also doing their very best in difficult circumstances.
 Instead, it was to celebrate the emotional intelligence of the Nurse Unit Manager who reached out to provide support, and to encourage all health professionals to reflect on the damaging effects of tribalism, incivility and ignoring our emotional needs.
 I believe that every health team needs to actively work on the way they interact with others – at times, we are all guilty of negative behaviour.
 To me, the Emergency Department is a safe and comfortable space, but I acknowledge that it can feel unfamiliar, and sometimes hostile, to non-Emergency clinicians.
 I need to be aware of this, and interact with colleagues from other teams with empathy and respect.
 Healthcare is a team sport.
 It is not about ‘us’ and ‘them’.
 It is about ‘we’.